The Lord of the Rings: The Rings of Power: Marketing

-Early promotions for the series on social media used several maps of Middle-earth's Second Age, as well as excerpts from the novel The Lord of the Rings.
-The maps were designed and created by illustrator John Howe and overseen by Tolkien scholar Tom Shippey to ensure they were accurate to Tolkien's works.
-Howe and Shippey spent a lot of time working on the maps, which were based on Tolkien's maps of Númenor during the Second Age as well as his maps of the Third Age.
+Early promotional work for the series on social media used several maps of Middle-earth's Second Age, as well as excerpts from the novel The Lord of the Rings.
+These maps were designed and created by illustrator John Howe and overseen by Tolkien scholar Tom Shippey to ensure they were accurate to Tolkien's works.
+Howe and Shippey spent a lot of time working on the maps, which were based on maps of Númenor during the Second Age as well as maps of the Third Age that were created by Tolkien's son Christopher.
 Despite their efforts, HarperCollins received complaints from fans shortly after the maps were released online regarding two mistakes that were made on them.

-Amazon considered the reveal of the series' full title in January 2022 to be crucial due to it beginning the series' marketing campaign at the start of its premiere year.
-Instead of just using visual effects to create the title reveal, the studio released an announcement video in which the letters of the title are physically cast from molten metal while an excerpt of the "Ring Verse" from The Lord of the Rings is read in voiceover.
+Amazon considered the reveal of the series' title in January 2022 to be crucial as the beginning of the series' marketing campaign.
+The studio released an announcement video in which the letters of the title are physically cast from molten metal while an excerpt of the Ring Verse poem from The Lord of the Rings is read in voiceover.
 The video was directed by Klaus Obermeyer, who worked with special effects supervisor Lee Nelson under advisement by veteran special effects supervisor Douglas Trumbull.
-They filmed the video with foundryman Landon Ryan in late 2021 in Los Angeles, after experimenting with different combinations of metals, as well as sparkler dust, argon pours, and liquid hydrogen, to create the desired look.
-The final metal was a mixture of bronze and aluminum which was poured into moulds of compressed sand that could be used multiple times.
+They filmed the video with foundryman Landon Ryan in late 2021 in Los Angeles, after experimenting with different combinations of metals, sparkler dust, argon pours, and liquid hydrogen.
+The final metal was a mixture of bronze and aluminum which was poured into molds of compressed sand that could be used multiple times.
 The pouring was filmed at 5,000 frames per second with a Phantom Flex4K camera so it could be shown in ultra-slow motion.
 For the final title card, the forged letters were inscribed with Elvish writing and placed on a large piece of redwood.
-Staff from the Tolkien fan website TheOneRing.net and entertainment journalists were invited by Amazon to watch the filming of the video.
+Staff from Tolkien fan website TheOneRing.net and entertainment journalists were invited by Amazon to watch the filming of the video.
 Prologue Films provided previsualization for the sequence as well as compositing and additional visual effects.
 They recreated the final title card digitally, taking care to maintain the "integrity of the live action shots and lighting".

 A new book chronicling the events of Middle-earth's Second Age was announced in June 2022.
-Titled The Fall of Númenor, it was compiled and edited by Tolkien scholar Brian Sibley from Tolkien's writings about the Second Age.
-The book was published in November 2022 following the release of The Rings of Power first season, to capitalize on new interest in Tolkien's works arising from the series' release.
+Titled The Fall of Númenor, it was compiled and edited by Tolkien scholar Brian Sibley from J. R. R. and Christopher Tolkien's writings about the Second Age.
+The book features new illustrations by Alan Lee.
+It was published in November 2022 to capitalize on new interest in the topic arising from the first season's release.
+Similarly, a new edition of Tolkien's poetry collection The Adventures of Tom Bombadil (1962) was released in August 2024 to coincide with the second season's release.

 Release

 The Lord of the Rings: The Rings of Power premiered on Prime Video in the United States on September 1, 2022.
-Episodes were released in more than 240 countries and territories at the same time as the U.S.
+Episodes are released in more than 240 countries and territories at the same time as the US.